maziac/DeZog/design/ZxNextInterface.md

 cores/zxnext/nextreg.txt · master · SpecNext Ltd / ZX_Spectrum_Next...
 Official ZX Spectrum Next FPGA Cores Repository

-[23:03] AA: What you do is write 64 to the register to make the altrom visible during memory writes to the bottom 16k.
+[23:03] AA: What you do is write 64 (sollte 192 sein) to the register to make the altrom visible during memory writes to the bottom 16k.
 Then if you write the bottom 16k, it changes the altrom.
 [23:04] AA: When you are done writing the altrom, get it to replace the regular rom by writing 128 to the register.
 [23:05] AA: There is a 48K and 128K rom just like on the 128K machines and which is placed is controlled by port 0x7ffd as usual.
 You can also lock one or the other rom in place so the 48K altrom is always there no matter what the paging says.